Stepan Bandera: Death

 Two years after his death, on 17 November 1961, the German judicial bodies announced that Bandera's murderer had been a KGB agent named Bohdan Stashynsky who used a cyanide dust spraying gun to murder Bandera acting on the orders of Soviet KGB head Alexander Shelepin and Soviet premier Nikita Khrushchev.
 After a detailed investigation against Stashynsky, who by then had defected from the KGB and confessed the killing, a trial took place from 8 to 15 October 1962.
-Stashynsky was convicted, and on 19 October he was sentenced to eight years in prison.
+Stashynsky was convicted, and on 19 October, he was sentenced to eight years in prison; he was released after four years.

 Stashynsky had earlier assassinated Bandera's associate Lev Rebet by similar means.

 Family

-Bandera's brothers, Oleksandr and Vasyl, were arrested by the Germans and sent to Auschwitz concentration camp where they were allegedly killed by Polish inmates in 1942.
+Bandera's brothers, Oleksandr and Vasyl, were arrested by the Germans and sent to Auschwitz concentration camp, where they were allegedly killed by Polish inmates in 1942.

-His father Andriy was arrested by the Soviets in late May 1941 for harboring an OUN member and transferred to Kyiv.
-On 8 July he was sentenced to death and executed on the 10th.
-His sisters Oksana and Marta–Maria were arrested by the NKVD in 1941 and sent to a gulag in Siberia.
+His father Andriy was arrested by the Soviets in late May 1941 for harbouring an OUN member and transferred to Kyiv.
+On 8 July, he was sentenced to death and executed on the 10th.
+His sisters, Oksana and Marta–Maria, were arrested by the NKVD in 1941 and sent to a gulag in Siberia.
 Both were released in 1960 without the right to return to Ukraine.
-Marta–Maria died in Siberia in 1982, and Oksana returned to Ukraine in 1989 where she died in 2004.
-Another sister, Volodymyra, was sentenced to a term in Soviet labor camps from 1946 to 1956.
+Marta–Maria died in Siberia in 1982, and Oksana returned to Ukraine in 1989, where she died in 2004.
+Another sister, Volodymyra, was sentenced to a term in Soviet labour camps from 1946 to 1956.
 She returned to Ukraine in 1956.